2 Server Management

 2.1.1 Configuration Files

 /etc/rstudio directory.
-Configuration files include:
+Configuration files and folders include:

 |rserver.conf||Core server settings|